 Everyone wants to see an owl.
 Pelham Bay Park is probably the best place to find owls in New York City.
-For many years we found Long Eared, Saw-whet, Barred and and Great-horned Owls in the park.
+For many years we found Long Eared, Saw-whet, Barred and and Great Horned Owls in the park.
 In 2018 we had perhaps five Barred Owls in the park at the same time.
-In past years we could find many Saw-whets and Long-eared Owls all winter long.
-In the winter of 2019-20 we saw only our resident Great-horned Owls. hy no migrating owls/ Perhaps the climate in the north was mild and food sources remained, so the owls didn't need to come south to our park.
-Hopefully, the owls will return next season.
+In past years, we could find many Saw-whets and Long-eared Owls, all winter long.
+In the winter of 2019-20, we saw only our resident Great Horned Owls.
+Perhaps the climate in the north was mild and food sources were plentiful, so the owls didn't need to come south to our park.
+Hopefully, the owls will return.

 On the left is a Long-eared Owl.
 We were usually able to find one or two, each winter season, on Hunter Island.
 For the past three years we haven't seen any.
 At the Bartow-Pell Mansion Museum we also found Long-eared Owls and I remember seeing six of them in one tree.
 That was likely ten years ago.

 Above is a Northern Saw-whet Owl.
 This bird hung around the mansion most of the winter.
 The Park Rangers sprayed his tail green, to help identify him.
 They even gave him a name, "Jose."
 He was undaunted by visitors and during the season many people who had never seen an owl before were thrilled to meet Jose.